Tips for the newly diagnosed:

 3. Don't stop moving.
 I know this one seems counter-intuitive because moving makes your symptoms worse.
 But if you become deconditioned, it'll make your symptoms so much worse.
 I know from experience.
 You don't need to push yourself beyond your limits but don't stop moving.
 Read this blog post I wrote that will help explain why.

 4. Connect with other Potsies on a personal level.
-You'll quickly come to learn that many people in your life will not be able to understand what you're currently going through, so this kind of relatedness and empathy will be really important.
+You'll quickly come to learn that many people in your life will not be able to understand what you're currently going through, so this kind of connection will be really important in the beginning.

 5. Allow yourself to grieve your old life.
 Give yourself the freedom to feel the depths of this emotional journey.
 Your life won't look like it used to, because you can't go backwards (and eventually won't want to because you'll have learned more wisdom and have experiences you won't want to erase), but you'll feel better than you do right now again.

 6. Search for a cause of your POTS but try your best not to let the unknown torture you.

 7. See a counsellor.
 This is a huge life adjustment and you don't want to emotionally dump everything you're experiencing on your loved ones because they will not be able to handle it, at least not for a long period of time (this kind of relationship is unsustainable).
 If you are bedridden/housebound, search for a counsellor who can do sessions online.

 8. Purchase this book: "POTS- Together We Stand."
 It'll help you understand your body, what can flare POTS, what can help it, and possible causes of POTS.
 There's also a great chapter on grieving your old life with your chronic illness.